-Shopify is not the only company that follows this strategy.
+The ecommerce website giant Shopify is not the only company that follows this strategy.
 Aweber creates high-quality guides for their customers to download at no cost.
 These guides function like my advanced guides, which I also give away.

 Spend time and money to create high-quality guides, videos, and whitepapers.
 This alone can help you increase your email list faster and attract more paying clients to your consulting business.